Nottingham-CTU/Custom-Record-Naming/README.md

   scheme must include the DAG (i.e. *record number only* is not permitted).
 * **Per arm and DAG** will maintain a separate record counter for each *arm and DAG combination*.
   The limitations of *per arm* and *per DAG* numbering apply.
+* **Per arm (and DAG if used)** operates as *per arm* for arms where the *record name type* does not include the DAG, and as *per arm and DAG* for arms where the *record name type* includes the DAG.
+  This can provide more flexibility of naming types for different arms.

 ### Custom naming scheme
 The following options apply to each naming scheme defined.